-DISCLAIMER: I'm not a professional, any of this could be false, I just want to share what I now know, and believe to be true.
+DISCLAIMER: I’m not a professional, any of this could be false, I just want to share what I now know, and believe to be true.

 - The entire chassis is grounded.
 This is why you remove the black contact first when installing a battery; you don’t want the red contact to brush up against the chassis and cause a short.